forrest79/tracy-remotebar/readme.md

 }
 ```

+> `client_max_body_size` is important, bar HTML code is sending via POST method in body, and the HTML can be big

 Use the correct path in the `root`.
 You need also host `tracy.test` pointing to your server, and then you can open in your browser `http://tracy.test`.

 In your application DI configuration, add this: